wp-plugins/restore-image-title/readme.txt

 * Initial release

 = 1.1 =
 * Checks for existence of title attribute before adding anything.
-Filters title with esc_attr() to avoid any markup in the title breaking the ing tag.
+Filters title with esc_attr() to avoid any markup in the title breaking the img tag.

 == Upgrade Notice ==